newrelic/k8s-metadata-injection/README.md

 - `NEW_RELIC_METADATA_KUBERNETES_CONTAINER_NAME`
 - `NEW_RELIC_METADATA_KUBERNETES_CONTAINER_IMAGE_NAME`

-These environment variables are automatically injected in the pods using a MutatingAdmissionWebhook.
+These environment variables are automatically injected in the pods using a MutatingAdmissionWebhook provided by this project.

+Please refer to the [official documentation](https://docs.newrelic.com/docs/integrations/kubernetes-integration/metadata-injection/kubernetes-apm-metadata-injection) to learn more about the reasoning behind this project.

+## Development

 ### Prerequisites